Brianmakau/Delani-studio/README.md

 ##### Technologies Used
 - HTML, Jquery & CSS
 #### Instructions
-you open 'index.html'using any browser to access the page.
+- open 'index.html'using any browser to access the page.
+- In what about me page, click twicw to see the desired effect
 ## Development
 Want to contribute?
 Great!
 To fix a bug or enhance an existing module, follow these steps: